Where is Lairg?

 The loch is located right in the centre of Sutherland and it’s about an hour’s drive from the main NC500 route, you can join at Dornoch in the south or Tongue in the north.

 Ferry Croft Visitor Centre

 This is a great place to come if you have little ones!
 We used to bring our kids here when they were younger and they loved the kiddies’s corner – doing the quiz, colouring in, playing games and burning off some energy outside.
 The outdoor area is great and includes a play park, a zip wire and some carved animals.
 There are also two lovely walks that start from the information centre : the Ferrywood walk which includes a ruined broch and great views of the Shin Dam and the Ord Hill Archaelogical Trail where you’ll discover chambered cairns, hut circles and a burnt mound.
 Definitely worth a visit!

 If you take the road out of Lairg heading north towards Altnaharra / Tongue (along the A836), you’ll find the Dalchork/Loch Shin Bird Watching Hide.
-It’s located just a short 5 minute drive from Lairg on the Shores of Loch Shin (car park is 500 meters from the hide).
+It’s located just a short 5 minute drive from Lairg on the Shores of Loch Shin.
+There’s a small car park located 500 meters from the hide and is around a 10 minute walk (there’s a signpost that states that it’s wheelchair accessible – this is most definitely not the case).
 If you’re lucky, you might spot some skylarks, cuckoos, black-throated divers, curlew and ospreys.
 Perfect for the bird-watchers’ amongst you!